nikitavoloboev/data/writing/writing.md

 ![](https://i.imgur.com/U8JjGl7.png)

 ## My process in writing
-I start writing all my artciles by jotting down notes as dashed points below the title.
+I start writing all my articles by jotting down notes as dashed points below the title.
 Here is how that looks:

 ![](https://i.imgur.com/wo23lCN.png)